University of Technology Sydney: Academic Board

 The UTS Academic Board is the principal advisory body to the UTS Council on academic matters.

 The Academic Board is concerned with policy development as it relates to the University's academic programs in education, scholarship and research, and community service.
 It refers to policy recommendations to Council and discusses matters referred to it by Council.

 Academic Board plays a key role in the UTS community in providing a forum for the discussion and debate of the academic directions of the University as well as the quality of its academic programs.
 The Board consists of academic staff members as well as student members elected for a general period of 1–2 years.

 Faculties and schools

-The university consists of nine faculties and schools:
+The university consists of a number of faculties and schools: